 Please note that if your previous qualifications are not from the University of Melbourne, we may adjust your final Weighted Average Mark (WAM) depending on the accreditation of your university/institution, subject grading/scales and pass marks.
 Please ensure that you include your university’s grading scale (usually on the back of your transcript) when uploading your transcript/s.

-If I’m offered a place this year, can I defer my place?
+If I’m offered a place for 2022, can I defer my place?

 If you have any other questions please contact us.